-I've found the best way to keep on top of their general care, is to establish a good dog care routine.
+I've found the best way to keep on top of my dog's general care, is to establish a good dog care routine.
 This flushes out problems at the onset and also prevents many issues from even starting.

-It's much easier for you, your pooch, and your vet if you schedule annual
+It's much easier for you, your pooch, and your veterinarian if you schedule annual

 vet visits and health checks for your pets.
 All puppies needs their full